 Impressionism

-Refers to the movement that developed in Paris, France and rejected traditional academic teaching and focused on capturing the effects of outdoor light, leisure, and the city.
+A movement that developed in France, it rejected academic teaching and focused on capturing the effects of outdoor light, leisure, and urban life.

 Basics to get you started